Vepa03/german_app/README.md

-# 🍲 Tasty Recipes App

-**Tasty Recipes** is a Flutter-based mobile application designed for food lovers.
-It helps users discover, save, and manage delicious recipes with a clean and modern UI.
+🇩🇪 German Quiz App

+A Flutter application for learning and practicing German through interactive quizzes, progress tracking, and a modern UI.

 |  Page |  Page |